 Pursue New Restaurant Development.
 We plan to identify and pursue major markets for expansion, where we believe we can achieve high unit volumes and attractive unit level returns, while at the same time backfilling our existing markets to continue to build brand awareness.
 We believe the broad appeal of the Chuy's concept, historical unit economics and flexible real estate strategy enhance the portability of our concept and provide us opportunity for continued expansion.
 Currently, our new restaurant development primarily consists of ground up construction and conversions of existing structures.
+We lease most of our locations, however, when attractive from a financial position, we have acquired and may in the future acquire the property at which we operate our restaurants.

 We have built a scalable infrastructure and have grown our restaurant base through a challenging economic environment.
-We opened six restaurants backfilling existing markets and closed six under-performing restaurants in 2019.
-We opened one new restaurant in 2020 and postponed four new store openings to 2021 as part of our response to the COVID-19 pandemic.
-We opened four new restaurants in 2021.
-During 2022, we plan to open a total of five to eight restaurants in existing markets.
+We opened four new restaurants in 2021, three new restaurants in 2022 and four new restaurants in 2023.
+During 2024, we plan to open a total of six to eight restaurants in existing core markets.

 Deliver Consistent Comparable Restaurant Sales Through Providing High-Quality Food and Service We believe we will be able to generate comparable restaurant sales growth by consistently providing an attractive price/value proposition for our customers with excellent service in an upbeat atmosphere.
 We remain focused on delivering freshly prepared, authentic, high-quality Mexican and Tex-Mex inspired cuisine at a considerable value to our customers.
-Though the core menu will remain unchanged, we will continue to explore potential additions as well as limited time food and drink offerings.
+Though the core menu will remain unchanged, we will continue to explore potential additions as well as limited time food and drink offerings such as our CKOs.
 Additionally, we will continue to promote our brand and drive traffic through local marketing efforts, national digital marketing campaigns, social media influencers and charity partnerships, as well as our broad-ranging line of t-shirts.